-Stranger than Fiction Folk Tales from the South: Fuvahmulah
+Stranger than Fiction Folk Tales: Fuvahmulah

-Ancient Maldivian folklore is a vast body of magical fables, often rife with the mighty triad of sorcery, mysticism and spirits most nefarious.
-Many of our readers are already somewhat familiar with these occult tales, titles like ‘Foolhudhigu Handi’, ‘Santhi Mariyambu’ and ‘Rannamaari’ being the most mainstream.
-They belong to the home-grown tradition of oral storytelling, a tradition that has woefully been in steady decline over the past few decades.
+Ancient Maldivian folklore is a vast body of magical fables, rife with the mighty triad of sorcery, mysticism and spirits most nefarious.
+Many of our readers are already somewhat familiar with these tales, titles like ‘Foolhudhigu Handi’, ‘Santhi Mariyambu’ and ‘Rannamaari’ being the most mainstream.
+They belong to the home-grown tradition of oral storytelling, a tradition that has woefully been in decline over the past few decades.
 In its replacement, we would like to share a few such stories expressed in the written form, in an attempt to safeguard a vital component of our robust Raajje’ culture.

 The Two Isles